TorchedSammy/blog/content/posts/fostering-a-discord-community.md

 draft: false
 ---

 I like owning and managing Discord communities.
-There's no specific reason for it, but I enjoy bringing people together and making a hub for people to chat.
+I enjoy bringing people together and making a hub for people to chat.
 I've moderated a few Discord servers before, and even owned one myself with 500 members.

 Even though in real life I am very introverted and not that social, in the online world I kinda like talking to people (with similar interests of course) which is